aegis-icons/aegis-icons/CONTRIBUTING.md

 -->

 ## Issue guidelines
-*(Issue guidelines was last updated on: 2022-08-17)*
+*(Issue guidelines was last updated on: 2022-08-18)*

-1. App / site related requests has to have Aegis-compatible 2FA support one way or another, this project does not make icons outside of Aegis usage.
+1. App / site related requests has to **have Aegis-compatible 2FA support** one way or another, this project does not make icons outside of Aegis usage.
-   - **Don't lie**, we always double-check if requested service has 2FA support.
+   - Don't lie, we always double-check if requested service has 2FA support.
 You can add proof for the existence of Aegis-compatible 2FA to the issue form's "Anything else?" section.
      - For the similar icons for general purpose, check out [Simple Icons](https://simpleicons.org/) instead.
 2. **Check that icon you're about to request doesn't [already exist](https://aegis-icons.github.io/)** or opened / closed in the [issues](https://github.com/aegis-icons/aegis-icons/issues).
    - Icon packs are updated monthly, not every time a new icon is created ([see the pack releases](https://github.com/aegis-icons/aegis-icons/releases)).
 Icons created after the latest pack update are downloadable on [the website](https://aegis-icons.github.io/).
 3. Read the issue form **carefully** and **follow the instructions.**
-4. Don't request **more then 5 icons at the same time.**
+4. Don't open **more then 5 icon request issues** at the same time.
    - You can request more after **all** of your current requests are filled.
 5. Aegis-icons can reject any icon request for any reason, but most of the requests gets filled.
 Usually we do provide explanation and possibly alternative option if we reject the request.
    - *Possible reasons for rejections (among others):*